-The action was triggered by a routine audit that showed some officers weren’t paying close attention to computer monitors that display the contents of each bag as it is screened by an explosive detection machine, TSA officials said.
-The screeners were distracted by their cellphones and other electronic devices, according to the TSA.
+The action was triggered by a routine audit that showed some officers were not paying close attention to computer monitors that display the contents of each bag as they are screened by an explosives detection machine, according to the TSA.
+The screeners were distracted by their cellphones and other electronic devices.